LibertyDSNP/spec/pages/Messages/Validation.md

 1. Type Enumerator fields must be a valid enumerator value as defined in the [Message Overview](/Messages/Overview).

-### URI Fields
+### URL Fields

-1. URI fields must include meet all standards defined in [RFC3986](http://www.ietf.org/rfc/rfc3986.txt).
+1. URL fields must include meet all standards defined in [RFC3986](http://www.ietf.org/rfc/rfc3986.txt).
-1. URI fields must not refer to localhost or any reserved IP addresses as defined in [RFC6890](https://datatracker.ietf.org/doc/html/rfc6890)
+1. URL fields must not refer to localhost or any reserved IP addresses as defined in [RFC6890](https://datatracker.ietf.org/doc/html/rfc6890)
-1. URI fields must use the `https` protocol.
+1. URL fields must use the `https` protocol.
 Support for other protocols may be added in the future.

 ### User Ids